isopink/isopink.github.io/_posts/2025-04-13-Linear Model ll.md

 ![solution](/assets/images/lm_1.svg)

-When data isn’t linearly separable, we often apply a feature transform to map $x$ to $z$-space.
+When data isn’t linearly separable, we often apply a feature transform to map $x$ to $\mathcal{Z}$-space.
 But this increases dimensionality, raising the VC dimension and making generalization harder.
 So, it’s not always a good idea.
 Let’s look at two examples.

 ![solution](/assets/images/lm_2.svg)